 Step 1: Obtain an Officiating Application [ APPLICATION ]

-Step 2: Complete Concussion Training - Applicants must complete a course on concussion training, prior to officiating.
+Step 2: Complete Concussion Training - Applicants must complete a course on concussion training and receive a permit number prior to officiating.

 Step 3: Mail application form and fee - Mail completed application form and required $60.00 application fee ($60 per sport) to Officiating Department, OHSAA, 4080 Roselea Place, Columbus, OH, 43214.
 Fall sport applications will only be accepted from June 15 through July 15, winter sport applications Sept.
 15 through Oct.
 15, spring sport applications Dec.
 15 through Jan.
 15.

-Step 4: Receive officiating rule book packet in mail - You will receive all study material, the testing instructions and the OHSAA handbook for officials within 14 days after we receive your application.
+Step 4: Receive officiating rule book packet in mail - You will receive all study materials and the testing instructions within 14 days after we receive your application.
 If you do not receive this material, contact the OHSAA officiating department at 614-267-2502, ext.
-110 firstname.lastname@example.org.
+110 or [email protected].

-Step 7: Attend Required Rules Meetings - All officials have annual meeting requirements.
-Most sports require four local meetings.
+Step 7: Attend Required Educational Sessions - All officials have annual educational requirements.
+Most sports require four educational sessions.
 A state rules meeting is also required after the year in which an individual initially becomes an official.
-Begin local meeting attendance NOW!
+Begin educational session attendance NOW!